Want Your Best Semester Ever at Regent University? Use These 6 Free Resources

 They do much more than keep students happy.
 Their entire purpose is centered on helping students succeed.
 “Success Coaching” is one of the services they offer.
 During coaching sessions — which are totally free of charge to students and can be done in person, over the phone, or via video call — coaches help students organize their schedules and strategize with them on ways to balance and manage their workload and responsibilities.

-Staff manning the phones are ready and able to assist students with a variety needs — anything from questions about Blackboard, to prayer and moral support.
+Staff manning the phones are ready and able to assist students with a variety needs — anything from questions about Canvas, to prayer and moral support.

 Stumped on that term paper?
 Is math homework turning out be impassible?
 Fret not.
 The our writing and math labs are here for you.
 Both are staffed by individuals more than qualified to help you grasp and complete those difficult assignments.
 Appointments can be made online, and support sessions held in person, over the phone, or online.

-Having difficulties accessing Regent systems (Genisys, Blackboard, Email, etc.)?
+Having difficulties accessing Regent systems (Genisys, Canvas, Email, etc.)?
 The Help Desk is your first point of assistance.
-Staff members are on hand from 8 a.m. to 10 p.m. to reset passwords, walk you through login issues, help you overcome Blackboard glitches, and several other computer concerns.
+Staff members are on hand from 8 a.m. to 10 p.m. to reset passwords, walk you through login issues, help you overcome Canvas glitches, and several other computer concerns.

 Google is no match for any seasoned librarian, and the ones who work in Regent University’s Library are no exception.
 These helpful staff are dedicated to helping students find the books, articles, or other resources their academic loads dictate.